Key Clinical Updates in Antithrombotic Therapy

 The LMWHs are produced from chemical depolymerization of unfractionated heparin, resulting in products of lower molecular weight (mean molecular weight, 4500–6500d, depending on the LMWH).
-Due to less protein and cellular binding, the pharmacokinetics of the LMWHs are much more predictable than those of unfractionated heparin, allowing for fixed weight-based dosing.
-All LMWHs are principally renally cleared and must be avoided or used with extreme caution in individuals with creatinine clearance less than 30 mL/min.
-A longer half-life permits once- or twice-daily subcutaneous dosing, allowing for greater convenience and outpatient therapy in selected cases.
-Most patients do not require monitoring, although monitoring using the anti-Xa activity level is appropriate for patients with moderate kidney disease, those with elevated body mass index or low weight, and selected pregnant patients.
-LMWHs are associated with a lower frequency of heparin-induced thrombocytopenia and thrombosis (approximately 0.6%) than unfractionated heparin (3%).
+Due to less protein and cellular binding, pharmacokinetics of the LMWHs are much more predictable than those of unfractionated heparin, allowing for fixed weight-based dosing.
+All LMWHs are principally renally cleared and must be avoided or used with extreme caution in individuals with creatinine clearance less than 30 mL/minute.
+Compared to unfractionated heparin, LMWHs have a longer half-life, which allows once- or twice-daily subcutaneous dosing and thus greater convenience and outpatient therapy in selected cases.
+Most patients do not require monitoring, although monitoring using the anti-Xa activity level is appropriate for patients with moderate kidney disease, those with elevated BMI or low weight, and selected pregnant patients.
+LMWHs are associated with a lower frequency of HIT and thrombosis (approximately 0.6%) than unfractionated heparin (3%).

 Fondaparinux is a synthetic molecule consisting of the highly active pentasaccharide sequence found in LMWHs.
-As such, it exerts almost no thrombin inhibition and works to indirectly inhibit factor Xa through binding to antithrombin.
-Fondaparinux, like the LMWHs, is almost exclusively metabolized by the kidneys, and should be avoided in ...
+As such, it exerts almost no thrombin inhibition and works to indirectly inhibit factor Xa ...